Qazi Faiz Muhammad: Early life

-According to autobiographical book Janab Guzariyam Jinseen by Sindhi Adabi Board Qazi was born to Qazi Nabi Bux Siddiqi on 23 November 1908 at Halani Town of District Nawab Shah, now Mehrabpur Taluka, Naushahro Feroze District, Sindh, Pakistan.
+According to autobiographical book Janab Guzariyam Jinseen by Sindhi Adabi Board, Qazi was born to Qazi Nabi Bux Siddiqi on 23 November 1908 at Halani, Hyderabad District, Bombay Presidency, British India (present-day Naushahro Feroze District, Sindh, Pakistan).

 Career

 Since his childhood he joined politics and became member of Sindh Hari Committee under the leadership of Hyder Bux Jatoi.
 Qazi Faiz Muhammad supported "Quit India Movement" against Britain and opposed the Simon Commission.
 He was lawyer, secular politician, reformer, thinker, novelist and fond of classical Sufi music.
 He took actively part in Khilafat movement.
 He belonged to middle class family and was peasant leader.
 He was very close to Sheikh Mujibur Rahman.
-He was elected as secretary of Awami League party of Sheikh Mujibur Rahman in Sindh.
+He was elected as secretary of All-Pakistan Awami League party of Sheikh Mujibur Rahman in Sindh.
 He wrote letters to G.M Syed in 1946, 1949, 1957 and 1972 about the political situations in Sindh.
 His published novel Anjanu is countable contribution in Sindhi literature.